srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/19-Use the Azure Pricing Calculator.md

     ![Screenshot of an example Azure pricing calculator estimate in Microsoft excel.](../images/AZ-900-cost.png)

    Congratulations!
 You downloaded an estimate from the Azure Pricing Calculator.

+### Review
+In this lab, you have completed:
+- Configure the pricing calculator
+- Review the pricing estimate

 ## You have successfully completed this lab.